 3. Hire A Developer

 As a photographer and blogger, I wear many hats.
 However, there are some hats I am not meant to wear.
 Web development is definitely one of them.
 I simply don’t have the time to learn how to do backend coding with my site/blog.
-Most templates and themes are great on the surface, but after you buy one, it can be a challenge to figure out how to customize certain things.
+Most templates and themes are great on the surface, but after you buy one, it can be a challenge to figure out how to customize certain things to reflect your brand.

-This will vary.
+This will vary by developer.
 Look around and talk to people.
 They don’t have to be local to you either.
 Brainchild Studios has offices in Chicago and Milwaukee and Raine lives in Seattle.
-My communication with them is 100% remote.
-That is, until Raine comes back in April so we can celebrate the launch together in person.
-Yay!
+We work remotely together.

 Simple Tomato Crostini

-Ok, so I’ve given you some good information to think about and now I’m hungry.
-This recipe is awesome.
-It’s full of fresh cherry tomatoes mixed with olive oil, red wine vinegar, minced garlic and fresh basil.
-Add salt and pepper to taste and let it sit at room temperature for 3 hours before serving on grilled slices of a baguette.
+Now that I’ve given you some good information, check out this recipe.
+It’s is full of fresh cherry tomatoes mixed with olive oil, red wine vinegar, minced garlic and fresh basil.
+Add salt and pepper to taste and let it sit at room temperature for 3 hours at room temperature before serving on grilled slices of a baguette.
 So easy, right?
-It makes a lot, so invite your friends over and enjoy!
+It makes a lot, so invite your friends over and have a party!